 - vitamin C. One cup of baked sweet potato 52% of your daily requirements.
 Move over oranges! (source)

 - beta-carotene.
 Like carrots, sweet potatoes can be great for eye health.

 - Manganese.
 43% of your daily value of manganese can be found in one cup of baked sweet potato.
-Manganese is important for brain health.
+In fact, manganese is important for brain health.

 Why these healthy sweet potato pancakes are awesome!